-|Filter thread||5.5 type; do not use 39mm filters - may cause damage!|
+|Filter thread||5.5 type; do not use 39 mm filters - may cause damage!|

-|Lens hood||folding rubber hood|
+|Lens hood||folding rubber hood; screw mount|

 Disclaimer: I am not a lens expert who sees marked differences between various Leica and/or other lenses.
 I can check for soft corners, find differences in color rendition, and, in rare cases, may discover a "3D look", but that's all.
 Please regard therefore my conclusions as the verdict of a "layman".

-Manual focusing is difficult, particularly with the Leica tele lens.
-My results are still inconsistent with this lens.
-The focusing aids that Ricoh provides with the unit (and the new function enhancing firmware update) are useful but not as useful as expected.
-I looks as if a lot of training (and checking after a photo has been taken)...
+Manual focusing is generally difficult, but particularly with this Leica tele lens it really is - my results with it are still inconsistent.
+The focusing aids that Ricoh provides with the M-mount expansion unit (and the new function enhancing firmware update) are useful, but not as useful as I had expected.
+I looks as if I need a lot of training (and checking after a photo has been taken)...

 After a long break in using the M-mount expansion unit and preferring the A16, I used the Leica Elmar-C 90mm f/4 lens again and compared it with the Tele-Elmar 135mm f/4 during a walk.
 There I found focusing with the Tele-Elmar easier than with the Elmar-C. But that lens is really heavy thanks to the all-metal construction, and it is also large...
 Thus, the smaller and lighter Elmar-C has an advantage at least in this respect.